Disney Adventure World: Backlot

 The Backlot was an opening day lot themed after actual movie backlots with an industrial theme.
 This lot featured the attractions Rock 'n' Roller Coaster Avec Aerosmith, the Moteurs...
 Action!: Stunt Show Spectacular, and the special effects show Armageddon – Les Effets Speciaux.
 The cafeteria service restaurant Blockbuster Café, the buffet Restaurant des Stars, and a small diner Café des Cascadeurs were also part of the Backlot.
+The Backlot's background music consisted of soundtracks from various action-oriented films, most notably Mission: Impossible 2, Planet of the Apes, Spy Game, Men in Black, Top Gun, Speed, Twister, Batman, Waterworld, The Replacement Killers, Lara Croft: Tomb Raider, Enemy of the State, A Knight's Tale, The Peacemaker, Backdraft, The Lord of the Rings: The Fellowship of the Ring, Independence Day and Atlantis: The Lost Empire.
 This area was closed in 2019 to make way for Avengers Campus, except for Theater of the Stars.